klin99/creditcarddatasql/README.md

-# creditcarddatasql
-# data cleaning and analyzing credit card data using microsoft sql studio manager
+# data cleaning and analysis data using Microsoft SQL studio manager

-# We first have to clean up and specify the data.
-For this example, let's say the client for our company wants to only analyze data on graduates, post-graduates, and single people.
+# Clean and specify data: In this example, let's say the client for our company wants to ONLY analyze data for graduates, post-graduates, and singles.
+In addition, to properly use data, we need to remove "$" from income, remove unknown marital statuses, and reformat book months to years.
-# To clean the rest of the data, we want to take out the "$" in income category (to make the column all values), the unknowns in marital status (because we want only single clients), and to reformat months on book to years.

-# Our script performs the following tasks:
+# Our code script performs the following tasks:
 # Filters the data to select existing customers with specific education and marital status, making the "Income_Category" column nullable.
 # Updates the "Income_Category" values to NULL for entries with 'Unknown' income.
 # Modifies the "Income_Category" by removing the dollar sign ($) for specific customer groups.